codio-content/MySQL-Altering_existing_databases_and_updating_data/.guides/content/Updating-data-35be.md

 1. `UPDATE trips`
 Begin the SQL update statement specifying the table name
 2. `SET trip_datetime_end = '2015-09-15 23:15:33'`
 The `SET` keyword gives the instruction for _setting_ new values to rows.
-In this case, the values are a `DATETIME` data type with the format: 'YYYY-MM-DD 00:00:00'
+In this case, the values are a `DATETIME` data type with the format: 'YYYY-MM-DD 00:00:00'. _Single or double quotes are required_.
 3. `WHERE id = 7;`
 Finally, the `WHERE` clause specifies the specific row to be updated.
 In this case, where the `id` column equals 7